 11. Picture books

 Now we will move into types of fiction not defined by fiction genres, but by reader age groups.
 Picture books are for the youngest readers who may be just grasping the concept of language and basic vocabulary.

 Needless to say, your story should not contain a large number of words if you intend it to learn how to write a children's picture book.
 Simple stories suited to visual telling and age-appropriate subjects are essential here.

 Books for younger readers will always be popular.
 Sadly, many children end up losing their love of reading as they grow older.
 But thanks to schools mandating reading, and summer library reading challenges, many people will at least enjoy a period of time where they read regularly.

 If you want to write for children, make sure to research the level of language, length of book, and type of subject matter that is suitable for the specific age group you hope will read your work.

-If this is the age group you’re aiming at, pick a genre and try and read at least ten books aimed at young adults in that genre.
+If this is the age group you’re aiming at, pick a genre and try and read at least ten books aimed at young adults.
 Choose a mixture of classics and contemporary favorites.
-This will give you a solid grounding in what this age group are seeking out from a book.
+This will give you a solid grounding in what this age group is seeking from a book.